AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Static websites/PutBucketWebsite.md

 -   Supported features

-    The PutBucketWebsite operation is used to configure the default home page, default 404 page, and RoutingRule of the bucket that is set to the static website hosting mode.
+    The PutBucketWebsite operation is used to configure the default homepage, default 404 page, and RoutingRule of the bucket that is set to the static website hosting mode.
 RoutingRule is used to specify redirection-based back-to-origin rules and mirroring-based back-to-origin rules.
-Mirroring-based back-to-origin supports Alibaba Cloud and Finance Cloud.
+Mirroring-based back-to-origin supports the Alibaba Cloud public cloud and Finance Cloud.

 -   Access through custom domain names